logzio/documentation/docs/user-guide/cloud-siem/threat-intelligence/ioc-types.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 ---

-# Preparing a feed
+# Preparing a Feed

 You can enrich log threat detection by adding your own private feeds to those provided by Logz.io.